-The following statements express many of the fundamental Principles governing the day-to-day operation and configuration of NYU-NET as managed by the Information Technology Services (ITS) Network Operations Center (NOC).
+The following statements express many of the fundamental Principles governing the day-to-day operation and configuration of NYU-NET as managed by the Information Technology (NYU IT) Network Operations Center (NOC).
 The NOC has day-to-day responsibilities for NYU-NET and is the point of contact for many issues associated with these Principles.
-The NOC is staffed by members of the ITS Communications & Computing Services (C&CS) Communications Operations Services (COS) division.
+The NOC is staffed by members of NYU IT.

 These Principles are followed so as to maintain the smooth and reliable operation of NYU-NET through careful adherence to widely-recognized, industry-standard approaches.
 Network configuration and management at the school or departmental level must be performed in conformance with these Principles.

-If a topic of interest is not mentioned explicitly below, please consult the IT Service Desk (www.nyu.edu/its/askits/helpdesk).
+If a topic of interest is not mentioned explicitly below, please consult the NYU IT Service Desk.

 Fiber-optic or twisted-pair copper network cabling, including data jacks and telecommunications closet terminations, may not be installed in any University building or department location.
-ITS COS oversees the installation and repair of communications cables at all University facilities supported by ITS.
+NYU IT oversees the installation and repair of communications cables at all University facilities supported by NYU IT.

-ITS deploys a variety of wireless services for use by the University community that utilize the radio frequency spectrum.
-To maintain the reliability of these services, it is necessary for ITS to coordinate the use of the wireless spectrum on University premises.
-With the exception of cellular phones, any device that is going to be installed or utilized on University premises that generates RF transmission signals must be approved by ITS.
-Installation of wireless access points for wireless data networking by non-ITS organizations is not permitted.
+NYU IT deploys a variety of wireless services for use by the University community that utilize the radio frequency spectrum.
+To maintain the reliability of these services, it is necessary for NYU IT to coordinate the use of the wireless spectrum on University premises.
+With the exception of cellular phones, any device that is going to be installed or utilized on University premises that generates RF transmission signals must be approved by NYU IT.
+Installation of wireless access points for wireless data networking by non-NYU IT organizations is not permitted.

-The acquisition, installation, and management of all network electronics and communications infrastructure equipment at NYU-NET facilities is the sole responsibility of ITS COS.
-The purchase and use of this class of equipment by any other entity is prohibited, unless ITS has formally delegated responsibility for this equipment and services to another school or division (See Management of NYU Network Infrastructure Resources Policy at www.nyu.edu/about/policies-guidelines-compliance/policies-and-guidelines/nyu-network-infrastruture.html).
+The acquisition, installation, and management of all network electronics and communications infrastructure equipment at NYU-NET facilities is the sole responsibility of NYU IT.
+The purchase and use of this class of equipment by any other entity is prohibited, unless NYU IT has formally delegated responsibility for this equipment and services to another school or division.
+(See the Management of NYU Network Infrastructure Resources Policy).
 Examples of prohibited classes of equipment include, but are not limited to, the following: